Lenni009/eisvana.github.io/services/census.md

 ## Census Table

-You can access the census table for Eisvana, a region in the No Man’s Sky video game, by clicking on this link:
+Eisvana's census table can be found here:

 [Census - Eisvana](https://nomanssky.fandom.com/wiki/Census_-_Eisvana)

 ## Census Form

-If you want to be listed on the census and add your information to the table, please fill out this form:
+If you want to be added to the census, please fill out this form:

 [Census Form](https://forms.gle/A85N3NkYXkM5XXjx5)